 There are a number of incentives for participants to meet the requirements of the Scorecard:

-- An opportunity for additional pre-application meetings with Council Officers free of charge.
+- An opportunity for additional pre-application meetings with planning officers, free of charge.

-- The Council Officer you meet at the pre-application meeting will manage the permit application, where possible.
+- The planning officer you meet at the pre-application meeting will manage the permit application, where possible.

 - Support through the application process from a Senior Planner and a Planning Coordinator.

-- A guaranteed decision by Council Officers, rather than at a Council meeting, resulting in a potential time saving of 4 to 6 weeks.
+- A guaranteed decision by planning officers, rather than at a council meeting, resulting in a potential time saving of 4 to 6 weeks.

-- An additional meeting with Council Officers after a decision is made to facilitate endorsement of plans and reports.
+- An additional meeting with planning officers after a decision is made to facilitate endorsement of plans and reports.